The Benefits and Challenges of Concrete Polishing

 By Painters USA Team

 It’s rare to walk through any modern commercial or industrial building and find bare concrete floors.
-As versatile and durable as it is, concrete also has several less desirable traits, including these five well-known and most common ones:
+As versatile and durable as it is, concrete also has several less desirable traits, including these five well-known ones:

 - Porous as a sponge, ready to absorb and be stained and corroded by any liquids that land on them.

-- Vulnerable to temperature swings, causing thermal expansion and contraction that can lead to cracking.
+- Vulnerable to temperature swings can cause thermal expansion and contraction that can lead to cracking.

 - Prone to cracking and spalling (breaking off in fragments) over time and under the pressure of operational use.

-- Drab and dark, which makes space less pleasant and safe to be in, affecting everything from worker productivity to customer comfort in commercial facilities like big box stores.
+- Drab and dark, which makes space less pleasant and safe while affecting everything from worker productivity to customer comfort in commercial facilities.

 For most types of commercial or industrial facilities, three main options are available: